wjs018/lemmy-anime-wiki/rules.md

 I am not opposed to allowing people to post videos/articles/content that they made themselves.
 However, to engage in self-promotion in this way, there are some simple guidelines that you should follow:

 1. **Be an active member of the community** - don't let the self-promo posts be the only thing you ever contribute to the community.
-I would be much more willing to allow self-promo posts if you are also consistently commenting on other posts or contributing other content like news articles/visuals/etc. If all you ever do is make a self-promo post and then disappear, that will be removed.
+I would be much more willing to allow self-promo posts if you are also consistently commenting on other posts or contributing other content like news articles/visuals/etc. or are a regular commenter in things like episode discussion threads or the weekly general thread.
+If all you ever do is make a self-promo post and then disappear, that will be removed.
 2. **Engage with users on your self-promo** - if you make a post about something you made and get questions/comments on it, then please engage with those users and answer questions where possible
 3. **If in doubt, ask the moderators** - if you are unsure if a self-promotion post is acceptable, then feel free to reach out in advance.
 The moderator team would be happy to help you if there are any issues.